discordjs/guide/guide/voice/voice-connections.md

 The third case can be quite problematic to treat as a disconnect, as the bot could simply be moving to another voice channel and so not "truly" disconnected.

 An imperfect workaround to this is to see if the bot has entered a signalling/connecting state shortly after entering the Disconnected state.
 If it has, then it means that the bot has moved voice channels.
-Otherwise, we should treat it as a real disconnect and implement reconnect logic ourselves.
+Otherwise, we should treat it as a real disconnect and not reconnect.

 ```ts
 import { VoiceConnectionStatus } from '@discordjs/voice';